Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. Should I tithe on the gross or net amount of my paycheck?

 A. The tithe in the Old Testament was based on the total harvest, or livestock born that year.
-Applying this principle, it seems reasonable to tithe on your gross paycheck amount rather than the net.
+So, it seems reasonable to tithe on your gross paycheck, not the net.

 Q. If I tithe, do I tithe on other income like gifts or bonuses?